 “We have seen the implementation of ethical and environmentally friendly strategies and foresee a future where such initiatives are utterly intrinsic to the operations of our retailers and grocery manufacturers.”

 Smoothie brand Innocent is the fastest-growing brand overall with sales up 45.6% to £141.2m, moving it up 30 places to 33rd in the Top 100 table.

 It ticks the ethical box with recent initiatives including the launch of 100% recycled bottles and a switch to greener electricity.

 Walkers Crisps, the third biggest brand with a sales value of £424.5m, grew by 5.2% last year.
-The first company to declare its carbon footprint on the pack, Walkers has subsequently launched a campaign promoting its sourcing and use of only British potatoes.
+It was the first company to declare its carbon footprint on the pack.

 Rising prices have resulted in growths for some categories, driven by increases in the cost of raw materials due to increasing global demand combined with poor harvests worldwide.